codemanas/cm-typesense-docs/docs/getting-started.md

 ## Generate API Keys
 Before you do anything else, you must first add the API keys and configure the node.

-If you are hosting typesense locally / on your own server.
+If you are hosting Typesense locally / on your own server.
 Then please see the steps here to generate API Keys
 <a href="https://typesense.org/docs/0.22.1/api/api-keys.html" target="_blank" rel="no-opener no-follow" >https://typesense.org/docs/0.22.1/api/api-keys.html</a>

-Otherwise, if you have gone with typesense cloud option - then once the cluster is set up.
+Otherwise, if you have gone with Typesense cloud option - then once the cluster is set up.
 There will be an option to generate your API keys.

 ![Api Keys Overview](img/api-keys-overview.png)
 *Above Shows overview of API Keys*